ccpnmr/analysis/doc/static/ReadmeV3Assign.txt

 help menu using the show shortcuts function and the two tutorials provided with this release are accessible from the tutorials submenu of the help menu.

+The project keeps track of all spectral data in three standard locations, inside the project, alongside the project and a remote data directory specified in the preferences.
+Inside the SpectrumPropertiesPopup, if a spectrum path is changed that falls under either of these headings the path will be displayed as $INSIDE/path, $ALONGSIDE/path and $DATA/path, the latter being the remote data path.